biocore/unifrac/README.md

                                  hdf5_fp64 : HFD5 format, using fp64 precision.
         --pcoa	[OPTIONAL] Number of PCoA dimensions to compute (default: 10, do not compute if 0) --diskbuf	[OPTIONAL] Use a disk buffer to reduce memory footprint.
 Provide path to a fast partition (ideally NVMe).
+        -n		[OPTIONAL] DEPRECATED, no-op.

+    Environment variables:
+        CPU parallelism is controlled by OMP_NUM_THREADS.
+If not defined, all detected core will be used.
+        GPU offload can be disabled with UNIFRAC_USE_GPU=N. By default, if a NVIDIA GPU is detected, it will be used.
+        A specific GPU can be selected with ACC_DEVICE_NUM.
+If not defined, the first GPU will be used.

     Citations:
         For UniFrac, please see:
-            McDonald et al. Nature Methods 2018; DOI: 10.1038/s41592-018-0187-8 Lozupone and Knight Appl Environ Microbiol 2005; DOI: 10.1128/AEM.71.12.8228-8235.2005 Lozupone et al. Appl Environ Microbiol 2007; DOI: 10.1128/AEM.01996-06
+            Sfiligoi et al. mSystems 2022; DOI: 10.1128/msystems.00028-22 McDonald et al. Nature Methods 2018; DOI: 10.1038/s41592-018-0187-8 Lozupone and Knight Appl Environ Microbiol 2005; DOI: 10.1128/AEM.71.12.8228-8235.2005 Lozupone et al. Appl Environ Microbiol 2007; DOI: 10.1128/AEM.01996-06